FirmwGuy/CEP/docs/L0_KERNEL/topics/RAW-TRAVERSAL-HELPERS.md

 1. **No visibility filtering** – all stored children are yielded regardless of veils, deletion flags, or snapshot semantics.
 This is implemented by delegating to the internal store traversal routines (`store_*_child_internal`) so that even hash-table and red-black-tree stores expose their internal ordering.
 2. **Link resolution** – callers receive resolved `cepCell*` pointers.
 The helpers follow links at the top level (the parent), and return children exactly as stored (callers may further resolve links on child entries if needed, matching the current `cep_cell_first/next` behaviour).
 3. **Stable ordering contract** – iteration order matches the underlying store's logical ordering; callers must not assume that order corresponds to snapshot-visible sequencing.
 Immutable digesting continues to sort children by name before hashing, so differing internal orders across stores do not jeopardize determinism.
 4. **Error handling** – passing a void/NULL parent returns `NULL` (matching existing helpers).
 If the parent has no store, the helpers yield `NULL`.
 All functions assert that the parent is a normal cell.
+Name lookups return the stored entry (veiled or not) so callers can revive or inspect it before re-exposing it.

 ### Intended call sites